 With increased scrutiny from consumers and pressure on governing bodies, AGP use is declining.
 By removing AGPs from livestock rations, antibiotic resistance concerns have been addressed.
 Combined with modern production systems applying good hygiene and production practices, phytogenics are one option for filling the AGP gap.
 No other feed additive can better connect the power of nature and its processes from farm to fork.

-Addressing another consumer and global concern, PFAs also reduce the animal agriculture’s carbon footprint via reduced ammonia, methane and greenhouse gas emissions.
-Studies show feeding PFAs can yield to a 32 percent reduction in ammonia emissions in poultry on average and up to 10 percent reduction in methane emissions in ruminants.
+Addressing another consumer and global concern, some assorted PFAs have also shown to reduce the animal agriculture’s carbon footprint via reduced ammonia, methane and greenhouse gas emissions.
+Studies show feeding selected phytogenics may yield to a 25 percent reduction in ammonia emissions in poultry on average and up to 10 percent reduction in methane emissions in ruminants.